- 01Cash-out refinancing creates tax-free access to equity — it's borrowed money, not income, so the IRS doesn't touch it

 You do a cash-out refi at 75% LTV.
 That's $185,250.
 Subtract your $167,000 balance: $18,250 in your pocket, tax-free.

-Your new mortgage at 6.75% on $185,250 is about $1,201/month.
+Your new mortgage at 6.75% on $185,250 runs about $1,201/month.
 Your old payment was $1,083.
 The difference: $118/month.

-If you deploy that $18,250 as a down payment on another property generating $400/month, your total portfolio cash flow just went up — not down.
+You traded $118/month in cash flow for $18,250 in immediate, tax-free capital.
+If you deploy that $18,250 as a down payment on another property generating $400/month, your total portfolio cash flow went up — not down.

 The #1 Trap: Pulling Equity from a Thin Deal